Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Correct Order to Correct Patient

 It is important to remember the five “rights” of medication administration: right drug, right dose, right time, right route, and right patient.
 Remembering these five rights will help prevent a medication error from occurring.
-When ringing out a customer at the register or drive-thru, it is easy to grab the wrong order and dispense it to the wrong patient, as retail pharmacies can sometimes be a fast-paced environment.
+When ringing up a customer at the register or drive-thru, it is easy to grab the wrong order and dispense it to the wrong patient, as retail pharmacies can be a fast-paced environment.

 In addition to staying vigilant, performing these strategies will help get the correct order to the correct patient every time:

-- Verify name and date of birth
+• Verify the name and date of birth.

-- Briefly mention what you have for the patient to pick up, like “I have your blood pressure and heartburn medication here.
+• Briefly mention what you have for the patient to pick up, like “I have your blood pressure and heartburn medication here.
 Was there anything else you were looking for?”

 These three simple verification steps will help reduce the risk of a dispensing error.